koenaad/Advent-of-Code-2018/README.md

 ##### 06/12 - 07/12 (Day 06)

 This challenge was mostly difficult to wrap your head around.
 I ended up assuming I could discard all areas which leave the convex hull defined by the given coordinates.
 This allowed me to create a kind of brute force algorithm since the grid is then limited in size (and brute forcing isn't an issue in Rust).
 There might be more elegant solutions out there...

+##### 07/12 - 08/12 (Day 07)

+This was one difficult to get started, but once I started thinking in steps to do, steps in progress and steps done it clicked.